sensor-web/sensorweb-plan/README.md

 # Lean Plan for SensorWeb
 We're focusing on validating end-user value and creating a minimum viable product(MVP) for them at this stage, not creating an open data platform for 3-rd party developers or makers.

-SensorWeb is an open data platform for 3-rd party developers or makers in long term.
-And Project PM2.5 is about creating solutions(apps or hardware) with SensorWeb technology for end-users.
+[SensorWeb][sensorweb] is an open data platform for 3-rd party developers or makers in long term.
+And [Project PM2.5][project-pm25] is about creating solutions(apps or hardware) with SensorWeb technology for end-users.

 ![SensorWeb Concept](images/sensorweb-concept.png)